graxlabs/grax-salesforce-embedded/docs/README.md

     ```
     ![GRAX CSP](./Images/CSP-Trusted-Sites.png)

+3. Create User Permission Sets
+    - Follow the steps on the [Integration User permissions page](docs:integration-user) to create the appropriate permission set for the user GRAX will run as.

+    - Follow the steps on the [Access Management permissions page](docs:access-management#manually-create-permission-sets-without-managed-package) to create the appropriate permission set for the user GRAX will run as.

+4. Assign User Permission Sets
-3. Permission Set Assignments - Add All GRAX Permission Sets (to Admin User).
-Ensure "GRAX_Integration_Running_User" permission set is assigned to the user GRAX is running as.
+    - Ensure "GRAX INTEGRATION USER Permission" permission set is assigned to the user GRAX is running as.
     ```
     sfdx force:org:open -u GRAXDev -p /lightning/setup/ManageUsers/home
     ```
     ![GRAX Permission Sets](./Images/GRAX-Permission-Sets.png)

+    - Assign the appropriate GRAX permission set to other users to achieve your intended access levels.

-4. Ready to go - Auto Backup >> Enabled
+5. Ready to go - Auto Backup >> Enabled
     ```
     sfdx force:org:open -u GRAXDev -p /lightning/n/GRAXEmbedSetup
     ```
     ![Auto Backup On](./Images/AutoBackup-on.png)